-In addition, you sense that planning may just be a way to feel in control of situations, constantly challenged, since life - with its countless variables - is too complex to be managed.
-It makes you wonder: Shouldn't we more often let go of plans and observe what the events are telling us?
+You sense that planning may just be a way to feel in control of situations, since life - with its countless variables - is too complex to be managed.
+Certainly we cannot live without plans and goals, but it may be the same frustration when things don't work out as you or others plan or expect, that reminds you: Shouldn't we let go of plans and observe what the events are telling us?